-- 4.1 All internal plumbing and drainage works must be designed and constructed in accordance with the approved plan (refer to condition 2.1), Capricorn Municipal Development Guidelines, Water Supply (Safety and Reliability) Act 2008, Plumbing and Drainage Act 2018, Council's Plumbing and Drainage Policies and the provisions of a Development Permit for Plumbing and Drainage Works. - 4.2 The development must be connected to Council's reticulated sewerage and water networks. - 4.3 The development must be provided with a new water and sewerage connection point(s).
+- 4.1 All internal plumbing and drainage works must be designed and constructed in accordance with the approved plans (refer to condition 2.1), Capricorn Municipal Development Guidelines, Water Supply (Safety and Reliability) Act 2008, Plumbing and Drainage Act 2018, Council's Plumbing and Drainage Policies and the provisions of a Development Permit for Plumbing and Drainage Works. - 4.2 On-site water supply for domestic and fire-fighting purposes must be provided in accordance with the approved Bushfire Hazard Assessment and Management Plan (refer to condition 2.1) and this must be certified by a hydraulic engineer or other suitably qualified person.
+The water storage must be easily accessible having regard to both pedestrian and vehicular access.